 For dinner, instead of opting for any old restaurant, why not take things to the streets?
-We’re talking giant Tamagoyakis from Kofuku Station, devil-icious deep-fried offerings at Triple Fat, traditional cheung fun (rice noodle roll) at the famous, cheesy durian pizza (if you dare) at the Sham Shui Po Food Court, and plenty of other food stalls lining the streets with finger-licking-good nibbles.
+We’re talking everything from traditional cheung fun (rice noodle roll) at the famousto cheesy durian pizza (if you dare) at the Sham Shui Po Food Court, plus plenty of other food stalls lining the streets with finger-licking-good nibbles.

 For your last day in Hong Kong, it’s time to head north and tour around the top shopping destinations in the New Territories.

 Located in Tsuen Wan,is a former textile factory that has been recast into an innovative art and culture destination.
 Inside the complex, you can choose from numerous cafes and restaurants as breakfast options.
 Coffee lovers can find a seat at Cozy Coffee, Retold, or Koko Coffee Roasters for a hot caffeine fix and quick bites; those who are down for some local grub can find it at restaurants such as New Big Light and Wong Pai Bing Sutt; and if you want to start the day on a greener note, Fleur and Honbo offer a range of healthy plant-based and artisanal dishes.
-After breakfast, dart in and out of a number of stylish homeware and lifestyle shops such as Commune, Concept to Go, and The Sample.
-For an eco-friendly shopping experience, visit alt:, a sustainable clothing store that repurposes old garments into new clothes in just four hours!
+After breakfast, dart in and out of a number of stylish homeware and lifestyle shops such as Commune and Concept to Go.

 Next up, get on the MTR and hop off at Kwai Fong Station just a few stops over.
 Right next to the station, the seemingly lacklustre Kwai Chung Plaza has a universe of down-to-earth products and snacks to be explored.
 Hit up 1foodtruck for some grab-and-go pasta, or try the hot and sour glass noodles at the ever-popular Tung Mun Ding.
 Those with a sweet tooth can round off their meal with a selection of freshly baked puddings from Deerlicious Pudding.